August 30-September 4, 2020

 I tidied up the inside of the trailer and took some things out of the cupboards for my use during the week.
 And then I went on my usual first day’s walk around the campground to scope it out.
 Although the campsite I was in was A-OK, it did have quite a few trees around it that blocked access to the sun for my solar panels.
 I found three other campsites that provided great access to sunshine and each of them was right on the bluff overlooking the Strait of Juan de Fuca.
 The following three photos show them.
 Each of them was surrounded by lovely green trees and shrubs too.
 How cozy.

-For those of you with sharp eyes, yes indeed the trailer that was in the spot above was another ETI (Escape) trailer.
-I met the couple who own that trailer and we are now fast friends.
+For those of you with sharp eyes, yes indeed the trailer that is in the spot above is another ETI (Escape) trailer.
+I met the couple who own that trailer above and we are now fast friends.

 Another gorgeous campground!
 How can the State of Washington have so many?!
 I am so fortunate.